-REQUIRED CONDITION COMPENSATORY MEASURE COMPLETION TIME A. One or more required A.1 Enter the condition Immediately radioactive liquid effluent referenced in Table 6.1.1-1 monitoring for the channel. instrumentation channels nonfunctional.
-B. As required by B.1 Perform SR 6.2.1.1.1 on Prior to radioactive Compensatory two independent samples liquid release through Measure A.1 and of the batch to be released. the radwaste effluent referenced in line Table 6.1.1-1.
-AND B.2 Verify the associated Prior to radioactive release rate calculations liquid release through and the discharge valve the radwaste effluent lineup using two qualified line members of the technical staff.
-AND B.3 Restore the channel to 30 days Functional status.
+CONDITION COI REQUIRED MPENSATORY MEASURE COMPLETION TIME A. One or more required radioactive liquid effluent monitoring instrumentation channels nonfunctional.
+A.1 Enter the condition referenced in Table 6.1.1-1 for the channel.
+Immediately B. As required by Compensatory Measure A.1 and referenced in Table 6.1.1-1.
+B.1 Perform SR 6.2.1.1.1 on two independent samples of the batch to be released.
+Prior to radioactive liquid release through the radwaste effluent line B.2 Verify the associated release rate calculations and the discharge valve lineup using two qualified members of the technical staff.
+Prior to radioactive liquid release through the radwaste effluent line AND B.3 Restore the channel to Functional status.
+30 days